waldow/AIeInkGen/README.md

 This Python script generates images based on user-provided text prompts.
 It leverages OpenAI's GPT model to create detailed image descriptions and uses Replicate's image generation models to produce the final images.

+Designed specifically for e-ink displays, this script focuses on producing high-contrast images with limited colors to suit the monochromatic or restricted palette of e-ink technology.
+Additionally, the script supports custom resolutions, allowing users to specify exact dimensions, making it ideal for a wide range of e-ink display sizes and uses.

 ## Table of Contents
 - [Features](#features)
 - [Prerequisites](#prerequisites)